 Short Term Health Plans do not cover preexisting conditions (defined as conditions within 3-5 years before coverage has begun).
 At the time of ‘renewal’ the existing policy, any conditions that occurred under the previous short term policy, will not be covered.

 Overall, Short Term plans are much less expensive than Obamacare plans and can be a good option for covering significant medical expenses.

 Short Term Health Insurance and Marketplace – Example

 Consider healthy individual, 29 years old, who is NOT entitled to Obamacare subsidies.
 Below are his options for buying Obamacare Silver plans with $2,000 deductible and equivalent Short Term Plans.

 Short Term monthly premium: $85-$120 (based on an 11 month coverage period)

 As you may see, the difference is quite significant.
 The $95 Obamacare yearly penalty (Short Term Medical plans are NOT Obamacare compliant!) seems to be just a minor factor.

-You may enroll in Obamacare plans ONLY at Annual Open Enrollment Period (and under special circumstances in Special Enrollment Period (SEP)).
-Most of the year you are in lock-in period, and unable to change your plan.
+You may enroll in Health Insurance Marketplace plans ONLY at Annual Open Enrollment Period (and under special circumstances in Special Enrollment Period (SEP)).
+Most of the year you are in the lock-in period, and unable to change your plan.